 Information and Communications Technology (ICT)

-With a view to develop e-content learning resources for the students studying engineering, the Learning Management System - AKANKSHA has been started.
+With a view to develop e-content learning resources for the students studying engineering, the Learning Management Portal - AKANKSHA has been started.
 AKANKSHA provides an integrated platform and launch portal for online (web based) courses, using information and communication technology (ICT).
-It also covers skill development, skill enhancement and employability courses to ensure that every student benefits from learning material through IARE e-Learning / Early Learning Readiness Videos (ELRV) Learning Management System (LMS) portal.
+It also covers skill development, skill enhancement and employability courses to ensure that every student benefits from learning material through IARE e-Learning / Early Learning Readiness Videos (ELRV), Akanksha, The e-Learning Content Management Portal.

 E-learning can further augment engineering education by use of e-resources, online courses, blended learning, lecture management systems, and other communication and collaboration tools.